Africa

 Day 11

-Today enjoy a half day private tour of the magnificent colonial city of Cusco, built on Inca foundations and now a UNESCO World Heritage Site.
+Today enjoy a half day shared tour of the magnificent colonial city of Cusco, built on Inca foundations and now a UNESCO World Heritage Site.
 Comprising a fascinating mix of colonial churches, monasteries and extensive pre-Columbian ruins, almost every central street in this city has remnants of Inca walls.

 Afterwards savour the local cuisine (own account).
 If you are feeling adventurous you can try guinea pig - a local speciality.

 Note: Cusco is situated at high altitude (11,150 ft / 3,400 m), so walk slowly.
 The Temple of the Sun is not open on Sunday mornings & religious holidays.
 You will need to carry your passport to gain access to the site at Sacsayhuaman.
+Shared day tours have a maximum of 16 people.

 Day 12